-Burton Burns begins his eighth season with the Alabama Crimson Tide football program in 2014 as associate head coach and running backs coach.
-The New Orleans native is regarded as one of the best assistant coaches in college football and was named the Football Scoop Running Backs Coach of the Year following the 2008.
-Burns was also named one of the nation's top recruiters in all of college sports in 2011 by ESPN The Magazine.
+Burton Burns is in his ninth season with the Alabama Crimson Tide football program in 2015 as associate head coach and running backs coach.
+The New Orleans native is regarded as one of the best assistant coaches in college football and was named the Football Scoop Running Backs Coach of the Year following the 2008 season.
+Burns was also named one of the nation’s top recruiters in all of college sports in 2011 by ESPN The Magazine.

-Burns turned in another masterful coaching job in 2013 with sophomore T.J.
-Yeldon cracking the 1,000-yard barrier with 1,235 yards and 14 touchdowns while backup sophomore Kenyan Drake accounted for 694 yards and eight scores and true freshman Derrick Henry produced 382 yards on just 35 carries.
+He turned in another masterful coaching job in 2013 with Yeldon cracking the 1,000-yard barrier with 1,235 yards and 14 touchdowns while backup sophomore Kenyan Drake accounted for 694 yards and eight scores and true freshman Derrick Henry produced 382 yards on just 35 carries.
 Alabama ranked 25th nationally and fourth in the SEC in rushing offense, averaging 205.6 yards per game.
-Eddie Lacy, a second-round draft pick by Green Bay in 2013, earned NFL Rookie of the Year honors after rushing for 1,178 yards and 11 touchdowns.
+Eddie Lacy, a second-round draft pick by Green Bay in 2013, earned NFL Rookie of the Year honors, rushing for 1,178 yards and 11 scores.

 As injuries hammered away at the Tide’s depth at running back in 2012, Lacy and Yeldon stepped to the forefront and combined to rush for 2,430 yards and 29 rushing touchdowns (32 total touchdowns).
 The pair became the first Alabama running backs to rush for more than 1,000 yards in the same season.
 UA ranked 16th nationally in rushing and second in the SEC with an average of 227.5 yards per game.